rgerum/saenopy/docs/mesh.rst

     # initialize the solver
     M = Solver()
-    # load the nodes (units in meter)
+    # load the nodes (units in meters)
     M.setNodes(np.loadtxt("nodes.txt"))
     # load the connectivity
     M.setTetrahedra(np.loadtxt("connectivity.txt"))

 Gmsh file
 ~~~~~~~~~
-As an alternative, saenopy provides a loader to directly load files of the `Gmsh format <http://gmsh.info/>`_.
+If the mesh was created in gmsh, saenopy provides a loader to directly load files of the `Gmsh format <http://gmsh.info/>`_.

 .. code-block:: python
     :linenos: